-Kiev went through it’s biggest prosperity period during late 19th century now being the richest regions in the country and also home to plenty of high-technology industries and high education organisations.
+Kiev went through it’s most significant prosperity period during the late 19th century, now being the wealthiest region in the country.
+And also home to plenty of high-technology industries and high education organizations.

 Some of the most famous landmarks in Kiev